marijoblaz/HYGviewer/README.md

 # HYGviewer
 Windows form application built to visualize the HYG star database based on [astronexus/HYG-Database](https://github.com/astronexus/HYG-Database).
+## Instalation
+Download or clone the files from this repository.
+There is no installation process, just start the MA.exe making sure everything is in one folder.
 ## Features
 This application has the following features:
 * Import of .csv HYG database